Feeding your wedding guests shouldn’t be a scary part of your budget. Here are some great ways to keep costs down.

 Instead, make your wedding cake the dessert for the day.
 You can have three different layers in your cake so you can cater to everyone’s tastes.
 Alternatively, have a small cake that’s for the tradition of cutting as a couple and then sheet cakes that are nicely decorated for everyone else.
 This will be much cheaper than one large wedding cake.

-GO FOR FINGER FOODS OR GRAZING TABLES
+GO FOR FINGER FOODS

 We’re not talking about your old-school crudités or blocks of cheese on a stick.
 Things like mini quiches, sliders or rice paper rolls look amazing, taste great and will fill your guests up.